 Growing Marijuana In South Carolina

-The law includes so many exceptions that there is a reasonable chance you may not face serious legislation if you grow very small amounts in South Carolina.
+The law includes so many exceptions that there is a reasonable chance you may not face serious punishment if you grow very small amounts.

 In South Carolina, possessing less than 1 ounce of marijuana is a punishable misdemeanor and you might get a fine between $100 to $200 and up 30 days in jail for first-time offenders.